 For instance, according to the ACR, about 60–70% of people with European ancestry and rheumatoid arthritis carry a gene called HLA-DR4.
 The HLA system regulates the immune system.

 In recent years, researchers have also discovered several genetic markers associated with ankylosing spondylitis.
 These include HLA-B27, ARTS 1, and IL23R.

 Rheumatologists can suggest and provide treatments for many rheumatic conditions.
 They can also offer consultation on many cases.

-Treatments they may recommend include:
+Treatments that they may recommend can include the following:

 Joint injections and aspirations

-- reviewing a person’s medical and family histories as well as the results of any previous testing or laboratory work
+- reviewing a person’s medical and family histories, as well as the results of any previous testing or laboratory work

 - performing a physical exam to look for any signs of systemic inflammation

-- making treatment recommendations, or waiting to review the lab work before recommending medications or physical therapy
+- making treatment recommendations or waiting to review the lab work before recommending medications or physical therapy

 Rheumatologists are medical doctors who specialize in diagnosing and treating rheumatic diseases, including arthritis and autoimmune conditions.